 On this day five years ago my daughter died.
 She was our second baby, our first little girl.
 She had beautiful, full lips, and cheeks for days (how I wish there had been days!).
 And in the teeny moment where she mustered up all her failing strength to open up just one little eye, I saw that it was blue.
 She was my precious Evie-girl.
 She still is.

-Five years removed I sit here and wonder what I would say to a mother in my shoes, a mother who is about to me in my shoes.
+Five years removed I sit here and wonder what I would say to a mother in my shoes, a mother who is carrying a fatally diagnosed baby to term.
 What would I say to the tender, breaking heart with tears in her eyes who clutches her belly and feels the life kicking inside of her and thinks, How can what they told me possibly be true?
 How can it possibly be true that this baby is going to die?